tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

      dqi(dr1) = {< is1, s1, m1, r1 >}

-* A DQ `Issue` asserts that there is a POTENTIAL_ISSUE with the `Issue` "Data Generalizations should be empty" for a specific species `dwc:Occurrence` because the field `dwc:dataGeneralizations` of the record was not empty.
+* Example: "A DQ `Issue` asserts that there is a POTENTIAL_ISSUE with the `Issue` "Data Generalizations should be empty" for a specific species `dwc:Occurrence` because the field `dwc:dataGeneralizations` of the record was not empty."

 ##### 4.4.4.3 MeasurementResponse (normative)